 Semi-annually, the SLRA recognizes up-to three students from each Faculty (Arts, Graduate Studies, Science, and Sobey School of Business).
 The award can only be received once in an academic year.

-Please visit the CCR website for more information and to apply.
+Applications are due Monday, March 8th.
+Please visit the CCR website for more information.

 Occupational Health and Safety Program